AlbertoV5/TouchOSC-Betov5/UserGuide.md

 ![Mixer](https://user-images.githubusercontent.com/58243333/148149878-2e591f21-352e-40a1-a4c0-c991e2f5b199.jpg)

 The mixer has 2 stages, the mix view and the track focus, which shows more detailed track controls.
 The bottom radio buttons navigate between fader banks, so you can go up to 64 tracks on the mixer.
 It automatically follows the Mixer view unless you change that setting in the Config tab.
 That means that if you hide tracks from the Mixer view you won't see them in touch OSC.

 Workflow Tip: Tap on the decibel string to reset the fader to 0 dB.
 This stays consistent regardless of your fader settings on Reaper as it uses volume/db.

-The mixer view is entirely Connection #2.
+The mixer view is entirely Connection #2 so it should work without issues with the beto5.ReaperOSC.

 ![MixerFocus](https://user-images.githubusercontent.com/58243333/148149933-e79e6058-a733-4969-812a-244010d94a87.jpg)